Generic Name: oxymorphone (Injection route)

 Oxymorphone injection is used to treat moderate to severe pain, including labor pain.
 It may also be given before surgery or with a general anesthetic (medicine that puts you to sleep), and may be used to relieve anxiety for patients with breathing problems from pulmonary edema caused by heart disease.

-Oxymorphone injection belongs to the group of medicines called narcotic analgesics (pain medicines).
+Oxymorphone belongs to the group of medicines called narcotic analgesics (pain medicines).
 It acts on the central nervous system (CNS) to relieve pain.

-When oxymorphone injection is used for a long time, it may become habit-forming, causing mental or physical dependence.
+When oxymorphone is used for a long time, it may become habit-forming, causing mental or physical dependence.
 However, people who have continuing pain should not let the fear of dependence keep them from using narcotics to relieve their pain.
 Mental dependence (addiction) is not likely to occur when narcotics are used for this purpose.
 Physical dependence may lead to withdrawal side effects if treatment is stopped suddenly.
 However, severe withdrawal side effects can usually be prevented by gradually reducing the dose over a period of time before treatment is stopped completely.

 This medicine is available only with your doctor's prescription.